mikeisadev/WP-Custom-Translations-Plugin/readme.md

 - Easy translation management
 - User-friendly interface
 - Seamless integration with WordPress
-- 'gettext' WordPress filter to apply translations
+- 'gettext' WordPress filter to apply translations. (from version 1.2.0 also 'ngettext' filter for plural strings)
 - Export and import translations feature
 - Pagination, search translations and translations per page for pagination
 - Advice when you didn't saved translations to avoid losing progress
-- (+ from version 1.2.0) plural strings translations between "_n()" function using "ngettext" filter (See on this page "How to translate plural strings").
+- (+ from version 1.2.0) plural strings translations between "_n()" function using "ngettext" filter leveraging a custom string (See on this page "How to translate plural strings").

 ### How to translate plural strings.
 For singular strings, this plugin will take the input inside the column "String to translate" and through the wordpress php filter "gettext" it will find that string.
 Then, when that string is found, the translation you inserted on the second column of this plugin interface ("translated string") will be returned to apply the translation.